 - A domestic pharmaceutical company in connection with FDA and DOJ investigations into its sales and marketing practices*

-A revenue cycle management company in a non-intervened qui tam lawsuit alleging violations of the FCA and AKS
+- A healthcare revenue cycle management company in a non-intervened qui tam lawsuit alleging violations of the FCA and AKS

-- Respondent in an ICC arbitration in Singapore concerning allegations of fraud arising from a multi-billion dollar acquisition of an international pharmaceutical company*
+- A respondent in an International Chamber of Commerce (ICC) arbitration in Singapore concerning allegations of fraud arising from a multibillion-dollar acquisition of an international pharmaceutical company*

-- Private equity investors on prospective healthcare transactions
+- Private equity investors in prospective healthcare transactions

 *Matter handled prior to joining Latham & Watkins